enigma-io/boundless/packages/boundless-popover/README.md

   -       | -
   `HTMLElement or object` | `undefined`

-- __`caretComponent`__ ・ the JSX that is rendered and used to point at the middle of the anchor element and indicate the context of the popover
+- __`caretComponent`__ &middot; the JSX that is rendered and used to point at the middle of the anchor element and indicate the context of the popover

   Expects | Default Value
   -       | -